Btibert3/prismaticR/README.md

 1.  `prizURL` = Tag a URL with topics
 2.  `prizSIM` = Identify related topics.
+3.  `prizASP` = Get the Aspects of the URL

 `prizSIM` expects a topic ID.
 You can find those [here](http://interest-graph.getprismatic.com/topic/all/human)

+On March 11, 2015, Prismatic introduced the Aspect Endpoint, which can be [found here](http://blog.getprismatic.com/deeper-content-analysis-with-aspects/).

 ## Usage